 Do not give the devil an opportunity. -Ephesians 4:27

 more in-depth into an array of Biblical topics.
 You can look at past Compass eNews articles HERE and/or sign up at the bottom of our home page: Compass.org.

-maturing Christians.
-For more information on Compass, over 200 eye-opening Bible studies on tape and DVD, future Bible conferences and awesome Israel mission trips, please visit our web site at www.compass.org. or call 800-977-2177 for a catalog.Misc.
+solid Biblical resources for maturing Christians.
+For more information on Compass, our eye-opening Bible teaching videos and

+articles, future Bible conferences and awesome Holyland trips, please visit our web site at www.compass.org or call 208-762-7777 for a catalog.Misc.
 Information